Digimon: The Movie: Writing

 Nimoy and Buchholz first rearranged footage from Digimon Adventure, Our War Game!, and Digimon Hurricane Landing!! / Transcendent Evolution!!
 The Golden Digimentals to outline the overall plot of Digimon: The Movie.
 As Nimoy and Buchholz noticed that Digi-eggs were a recurring image in all three films, they used that to connect their narratives.
 After editing the footage and sending it to post-development, they began writing the script for the film.
-Originally, Nimoy had Tai narrate, but as Tai did not make an appearance in the third part of the movie, he changed it to Kari.
+Originally, Nimoy wanted to have Tai narrate, but since Tai did not play a major role in the third part, the role was instead relegated to Kari.

-In addition, Nimoy and Buchholz rewrote Digimon Hurricane Touchdown!! / Supreme Evolution!!
+In addition, Nimoy and Buchholz rewrote Digimon Hurricane Touchdown!! / Transcendent Evolution!!
 The Golden Digimentals to include Willis being involved in Diaboromon's creation.
 As the three films were respectively 20, 40, and 60 minutes long, footage was condensed to fit 85 minutes.
 Digimon Adventure was used as basis for the "Eight Years Ago" sequence, Our War Game! in the "Four Years Later" sequence, and Digimon Hurricane Landing!! / Transcendent Evolution!!
 The Golden Digimentals in the "Present Day" sequence.
 Digimon Hurricane Landing!! / Transcendent Evolution!!
 The Golden Digimentals was heavily cut, including a subplot featuring the older DigiDestined being captured and de-aged by Wendigomon.

-Alongside of that, the writing is in the style of the animated series, sought to give punch and a nervier humor for Western sensibilities.
-When writing the jokes, Nimoy and Buchholz worked backwards by coming up with a punchline and writing the set-up later.
+Alongside of that, the writing is in the style of the animated series, with Japanese cultural differences removed and North American jokes inserted.
+One particular example of a cultural difference being removed was that, in Digimon Hurricane Landing!! / Transcendent Evolution!!
+The Golden Digimentals, the main characters hitchhiked across the United States.
+In writing the jokes, Nimoy and Buchholz worked backwards by coming up with a punchline and writing the set-up later.
 An early version of the official website listed Willis' name as his name in the Japanese version, Wallace, until it was changed to "Willis" in the final version.
+Prior to the release of Digimon: The Movie, the film led to a dispute between Saban Entertainment and the Screen Actors Guild.
+The Screen Actors Guild negotiated for actors contracted under them to be paid residuals over home video and subsequent television broadcasts, as they felt Digimon: The Movie was considered an original work due to the dialogue deviating from the original script.

 The Angela Anaconda short at the beginning of the film was later re-released as an episode in the television series titled "Good Seats" on January 15, 2001, with all dialogue mentioning Digimon removed.